kirillApanasiuk/CleanningManagement/README.md

 As requirements are stated, we need to develop a REST API, that is able to receive order which consist of following attributes:
 * Type of commodity.
 Either: power or gas
 * Order volume (quantity) in MWh.
-Minimum amount of order is 50 MWh.
+Minimum amount of order is 50 MWh per anno.
 * Order type.
 Either: fixed or special-priced.
 * An unique customer identification number, so you shall be able to list orders of a certain customer
 * The year of order. i.e. the year in which the order shall be processed.
 Must not be greater than 10 years from now.